njpatel/APL/doc/pythonplugin.md

 ## Reserved Python variables

-The following variables are reserved for interaction between Kusto query language and the Python code.
+The following variables are reserved for interaction between APL query language and the Python code.

 * `df`: The input tabular data (the values of `T` above), as a `pandas` DataFrame.
 * `kargs`: The value of the *script_parameters* argument, as a Python dictionary.
-* `result`: A `pandas` DataFrame created by the Python script, whose value becomes the tabular data that gets sent to the Kusto query operator that follows the plugin.
+* `result`: A `pandas` DataFrame created by the Python script, whose value becomes the tabular data that gets sent to the APL query operator that follows the plugin.

 ## Enable the plugin